ugoproto/ugo_py_doc/docs/Databases.md

 2.2

 Let's add some flesh to the skeleton.
+Add the the `datetime` library and a new function to initialize the diary.

 ```python
 import datetime # ADD
 from peewee import *

 db = SqliteDatabase('C:\sqlite\diary.db')